MylesFTOP/MylesFTOP/README.md

 ### Hi there! 👋

 I'm Myles (he/him).
-I write primarily in C#, and
+I write primarily in C#, and am currently working on several projects to help me develop my skills.

 Some of my recent projects:
-* *TicketSystem* - a test project simulating parts management for field engineers
+- **TicketSystem**   - a test project simulating parts and task management for field engineers.
+- **PlayersToolkitFor13thAge** - a project to develop a character sheet manager and general players' toolkit for 13th Age.
+- **LuhnCheck** - a small programme to check input strings using the Luhn algorithm.

 <!--
 **MylesFTOP/MylesFTOP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.